hexlabsio/http4k-aws-demo/docs/article.md

 ```

 This is great for setting up simple one off endpoints but gets cumbersome very quickly if we want to set up a
 REST service with multiple endpoints.
+Functionality like extracting from parameters encoding

 When we first started to use this we found things like encoding and decoding payloads, checking
 HTTP Methods and extracting request parameters were all implemented by hand we were implementing a lot of functionality that would be included in other HTTP libraries. .

  ##HTTP4K